 If you want your family to be even safer, consider SecureLine® security screens used as your window fall prevention screens.
 SecureLine™security screens can prevent falls from windows, while also preventing intruders getting in to your windows.

 In these circumstances, while the building code does not require windows to have fall prevention measures, you can choose to protect your family with fall prevention screens.
-Wideline’s fall prevention screens are measured and installed by a professional installer and can be fitted to your whole house.
+Wideline’s fall prevention screens can be fitted to your whole house.
 They are good at keeping everyone inside, including pets.

 So consider your screen options when choosing your Wideline windows.